 Getting ready to purchase your new home is an exciting step in life, and knowing what kind of place you’d like to call home is a large part of that process.
-To assist in making your transition to a new living arrangement easier, let’s go over how to know if you should buy a house or condo in Shoreline.
+To assist in making your transition to a new living arrangement easier, let’s go over how to know if you should buy a house or condo in Seattle, WA.

 A SOCIAL SETTING

 The first thing to consider when looking into condos is understanding that they don’t exist in a vacuum, and you would be joining part of a community.